WICG/compression-dictionary-transport/README.md

 * Delta compression - reusing past downloaded resources for compressing future updates of the same or similar resources.
 * Shared dictionary - a dedicated dictionary is downloaded out-of-band, and then used to compress and decompress resources on the page.

-In both cases the client advertises the best-available dictionary that it has for a given request and if the server has a delta-compressed version of the resource using the same dictionary or has the dictionary available for dynamic compression then the dictionary is used as an external dictionary for the brotli-compressed response.
+In both cases the client advertises the best-available dictionary that it has for a given request.
+If the server has a delta-compressed version of the resource, compressed with the advertized dictionary, it can just send that delta-compressed diff.
+It can also use that advertized dictionary (if available) to dynamically compress that resource.

 With the `Delta compression` use case, a previously-downloaded version of the resource is available to use for future requests as a dictionary.
 For example, with a JavaScript file, v1 of the file may be in the browser's cache and available for use as a dictionary to use when fetching v2 so only the difference between the two needs to be transmitted.